Plambt/Puzzle2020/README.md

 The mode uses them as backups for you PB times so do not remove or edit them.

 ToDo:
-- Solution Copy/Paste Feature.
-(Text to clipboard)
 - Support for more Stock Blocks.
-- Puzzle Play Sidebar for extra QOL options to not clutter main gameplay bar.
-And to make room for StockBlock page scrolling.